-Dr. Letamendi is a psychologist, writer, TEDx Speaker, and consultant.
-She provides seminars, workshops, and speaks on panels at universities, mental health agencies and pop culture events such as San Diego Comic-Con, WonderCon, Nerd Nite, and Geek Week.
-She serves on the Board of Directors for the Pop Culture Hero Coalition.
-She has appeared on Al Jazeera English (The Stream), CNN Headline News (Dr. Drew On Call), and was a commentator on the documentary film Necessary Evil: Super-Villains of DC Comics.
-She has been profiled by The Atlantic and interviewed by The New York Academy of Sciences, The Huffington Post, CNN.com, BBC News, Psychology Today, UCLA Magazine, Marvel, Mashable, The Associated Press, PhD Comics, and Wired.com.
-Additionally, Dr. Letamendi has written articles for Comics Alliance and has been a guest columnist for The Guardian, The Hollywood Reporter, and Playboy.com.
+Dr. Letamendi’s career has been profiled by The Atlantic and The American Psychological Association’s flagship magazine, The Monitor.
+She has been interviewed by The New York Academy of Sciences, The Huffington Post, CNN.com, BBC News, Psychology Today, UCLA Magazine, Marvel, Mashable, The Associated Press, PhD Comics, and Wired.com.
+Additionally, Dr. Letamendi has written articles for Comics Alliance and has been a guest columnist for The Guardian, The Hollywood Reporter, Birth.
+Movies.
+Death Magazine, and Playboy.com.
 Her childhood dream came true when DC Comics made her Batgirl’s psychologist in one of their published stories.
 Read more about her work on her online resume and check out her speaking schedule for her upcoming appearances!